jaydu1/crispyx/README.md

 Markdown summaries alongside the intermediate `.h5ad` outputs in the selected results directory.

+Benchmark outputs report more than the maximum absolute differences between streaming and reference pipelines.
+Each differential expression comparison now includes Pearson and Spearman correlations, top-`k` overlaps (by default `k=50`) for effect sizes, statistics, and *p*-values, as well as AUROC scores when ground-truth labels are present in the merged results.
+These metrics surface whether rankings agree in addition to absolute magnitudes, making it easier to spot systematic discrepancies.

 ## Documentation

 Sphinx configuration files live under `docs/` so the package can be published on